Local Lead Generation vs. Print on Demand: Which Business Model is Better in 2026?

 Which Business Model Is Better for You: Print on Demand or Local Lead Generation?

-Choose print on demand if you are a talented artist with an existing audience who enjoys marketing and brand building.
-Choose local lead generation if you want to build a scalable, high-margin, passive income business without needing design skills or a large upfront investment.
+Print on demand is better for you if you are a talented artist with an existing audience who enjoys marketing and brand building.
+Local lead generation is better for you if you want to build a scalable, high-margin, passive income business without needing design skills or a large upfront investment.

 Can you still make money with print on demand in 2025?

-Yes, but it is harder than ever.
-Industry data shows the average first-year revenue is only $10,000, and only 20% of sellers earn more than $50,000 annually.
-You need exceptional designs that stand out in a crowded marketplace, a strong niche with passionate buyers, and a solid marketing budget of at least $500-$1,000 per month to acquire customers profitably.
+Yes, you can still make money with print on demand.
+You need exceptional designs that stand out in a crowd a strong niche with passionate buyers, and a solid marketing budget of at least $500 - $1,000 per month.

 Do I need to be a good designer for POD?